SHANE HENNESSY - BIOGRAPHY

 Still, given his successes to date, Shane is always eager to keep pushing the boundaries of what he can do on one guitar.
 To quote RTÉ Radio host Marty Whelan: “There was part of me that didn't really believe that he could do what he does on one guitar until he came into the studio, sat down in front of me, and played.
 I thought there had to be loops, or extra tracks, or recording tricks, and there was none of that - my jaw dropped!
 What a talent!”

-With the current global restrictions in place due to the outbreak of COVID-19 (Coronavirus), and the postponement of most concerts until further notice, Shane is streaming live every Wednesday evening at 8pm Irish time from his home in Ireland on all major social media outlets, including Facebook, YouTube, Instagram, VK, and Twitter.
-Shane has also been awarded a prestigious Arts Council (Ireland) grant to work on a suite of music to be released before the end of 2020.
+With the current global restrictions in place due to the outbreak of COVID-19 (Coronavirus), and the postponement of most concerts until further notice, Shane is streaming live concerts from his home in Ireland on all major social media outlets, including Facebook, YouTube, Instagram, VK, and Twitter.
+Shane has also been awarded a prestigious Arts Council (Ireland) grant to work on a suite of music "Idircheol" to be released before the end of 2020, and featured in the US Embassy's Creative Minds Showcase series during Summer 2020.

 A musician from a young age, he credits his background in Irish traditional music as the base on which he has built his genre-defying musical explorations.
-Initially a concertina player under the tuition of the renowned Mícheál Ó Raghallaigh, Hennessy first turned to the guitar inspired by the music of James Taylor.
+Initially a concertina player under the tuition of the renowned Mícheál Ó Raghallaigh, Hennessy achieved successes in the Fleadh Cheoil competitions in Ireland, primarily on the concertina.
+He then turned to the guitar aged twelve inspired by the music of James Taylor.
 Becoming more interested in songwriting and in music in general, it was when he discovered the styles of Tommy Emmanuel and Chet Atkins that his interest in solo performance blossomed.
 From that point on he has toured the world, with thousands of shows under his belt, and a proven track record as a performer, songwriter, arranger, accompanist, and session musician.

 Shane's debut album ‘Zephyrus’ was released in June 2015 to rave reviews, and an accompanying European tour saw Shane touring extensively.
 Toward the end of 2015 Shane began a residency in the Guinness Storehouse in Dublin as a featured performer.
 2016 saw back-to-back performances in The National Concert Hall with both Tommy Emmanuel and The Willis Clan, and a multitude of tours and concerts around mainland Europe, including a prime slot at the Acoustic Night at Musikmesse Frankfurt.